You must submit an application if you will be a NEW student at a:

 If I apply for the lottery for a child who is in between placements (but coming into my care), what address should I use on the lottery application?

-Youth in foster care who are in transition should use their most stable address on the My School DC application; this can be either their current address (if they don’t know where they’ll be placed) or the address they know they’ll have come May 1, when decisions on lottery choices have to be made.
+Youth in foster care who are in transition should use their most stable address on the My School DC application; this can be either their current address (if they don’t know where they’ll be placed) or the address they know they’ll have by the common enrollment deadline, when decisions on lottery choices have to be made.

 The child in my care is a ward of DC but lives with me in Maryland.
 How do I know the in-boundary DCPS school for the child?